Creative Writing Workshops

 A: Acceptance notifications are delivered at the start of the quarter (typically the beginning of Week 1).
 We advise that all workshop applicants enroll in an alternate course during their second enrollment pass to ensure that they enter each quarter with a full study list planned.
 Should you be accepted into a workshop, you can drop your alternate class anytime before the Friday of Week 4.

 Q: May I apply to multiple workshops?
+For English 136A/B and 137A/B, how do I know which workshop is appropriate?

 Q: Does the department host any creative writing contests?